genderkit/genderkit/_articles/phalloplasty.md

 For some people, phalloplasty can provide a significant improvement in mental health.
 There is overall agreement in medical studies that after gender confirming medical interventions, rates of psychiatric disorders and psychiatric symptoms reduce considerably {% cite arcelus2017 -l 181 %}.
 However, as with other major life changes, you may find that [counselling]({% link _articles/counselling.md %}) before and after surgery may be helpful.

-### Are there other options?

-An alternative option to phalloplasty is [metoidioplasty]({% link _articles/metoidioplasty.md %}).
-Phalloplasty usually creates an average sized penis, compared to the much smaller (5-7cm length) results of metoidioplasty.
-However, as metoidioplasty uses only clitoral tissue, it will usually provide an organ with good erogenous sensation which can become erect without the use of prostheses.
-Metoidioplasty also often requires less surgeries, less time in hospital, and less scarring.
+### Why might I not want phalloplasty?

+There are a number of reasons you might wish to not have a phalloplasty:

+- you do not experience dysphoria related to your genitals
+- you feel that the risks involved in a major surgery are not worth it
+- you do not wish to have multiple surgeries and recoveries over an extended period
+- you do not like the long term effects such as donor site scarring
+- you do not feel you would be happy with the surgical results

+Many people choose [metoidioplasty]({% link _articles/metoidioplasty.md %}) instead of phalloplasty because:

+- it will usually provide an organ with good erogenous sensation
+- it provides results that can become erect without the use of prostheses
+- it often requires less surgeries, less time in hospital, and less scarring

+A disadvantage of metoidioplasty is that unlike phalloplasty, which usually creates an average sized penis, metoidioplasty results are much smaller (5-7cm length).

 ### How do I get phalloplasty?